mgburns/Key-Auth/README.md

 1. Generate API keys & shared secrets for any users you would like to authenticate as by visiting the User Edit screen in the WP Admin.
 2. Create a canonical request string for your request
 3. Generate a request signature by signing the canonical request string with your shared secret using (HMAC-SHA256)[].
-4. Add the `X-API-TIMESTAMP`, `X-API-KEY` and `X-API-SIGNATURE` headers to your request.
+4. Add the `X-API-TIMESTAMP`, `X-API-KEY`, `X-API-SIGNATURE` and `X-API-VERSION` headers to your request.

 ### Canonical Request String Format

-The canonical request string combines the following request components in to a newline separated text string:
+The Key Auth v1 canonical request string combines the following request components in to a newline separated string:

 - API key
 - Request timestamp (numeric UNIX timestamp, e.g. 1444758767)